Why Do A Litter Index?

 Find a safe place where you can collect data along a roadside, sidewalk, or other walkable area where litter often accumulates.
 For example, this might be a pathway on the side of a road, between a roadway and sidewalk, or along a walkway in the park.
 Follow the pathway generally - you don’t have to travel in a straight line.
 If the path turns, you turn.

 From the edge of the pathway, visually estimate 1 m (about 3 ft) in width covering the area where litter accumulates.
 This is about the length from the center of your chest to the fingertips of your outstretched arm.
 Use Debris Tracker to record all litter items present in your 1 m wide transect.
-Track data for a minimum of 30 minutes in your selected location.
+Track data for 100 M or a minimum of 30 minutes in your selected location.
 Accumulation Areas

 If you’re cleaning up an area with a lot of litter where you can’t conduct a transect, here are options for getting organized: